ubccpsc/classy/docs/developer/contributing.md

 The test coverage of the system must be maintained; the expected coverage rate for any given file should be greater than 90%.
 We require tests be provided for any new contributions as without these it is extremely challenging to ensure that future development for other courses will not break your new contribution.

-CircleCI testing [docs/cirleCI.md](can be setup) on a fork to ensure that coverage, test, and linting requirements are met.
+CircleCI testing [can be setup](docs/cirleCI.md) on a fork to ensure that coverage, test, and linting requirements are met.
 Constant notification of whether tests pass on each pushed change to your repository will help you discover and resolve conflicts between `ubccpsc` and the business logic of your fork quickly.

 ### Requirements